jeslor/draw_anything/README.md

-# 🎨 GestureDraw: AI-Enhanced Hand-Tracking Canvas
+# 🎨 Draw Anything

-GestureDraw is an innovative web application that transforms your hand movements into digital art!
+Draw Anything is an innovative web application that transforms your hand movements into digital art!
 Utilizing **MediaPipe** for real-time hand tracking and **React** for a dynamic user experience, this app allows you to draw in the air with just your fingers.
-What's more, it integrates **Google Gemini AI** to add a touch of magic, letting you refine your creations into polished, artistic masterpieces.
+What's more, it soon integrating **Google Gemini AI** to add a touch of magic, letting you refine your creations into polished, artistic masterpieces.

 ---